 - Set aside.

-- In a bowl combine flour, baking soda, baking powder, sea salt; mix and set aside.
+- In a bowl combine flour, baking soda, baking powder, sea salt; mix to combine; set aside.

 - In another bowl cream butter, add sugar, beat until light and fluffy.